smart-on-fhir/cumulus-library/docs/creating-studies.md

 # of those cohorts, and then generate counts from the results.
 Those would
 # be three different kinds of stages, and you could rebuild each one independently.

-# Since order is not important, if it makes more sense to you to define the stages
-# first and then list build_types later, go for it.
+# There are two special kinds of stage names:
+# - 'default': this stage will be run if the stage is not specified.
+If not defined,
+#   we'll use the first stage in the list as the default.

-# We'll always create a build type called 'all' which will run all stages in the order
+# - 'all': this will run all the stages, in the order they are defined in the manifest.
-# they are defined in the file.
-We'll also create a stage named 'default', if one does
-# not exists, which behaves the same all 'all', but you can override the default stage
-# if you want a different behavior.
-Other stages can be run from the command line by
-# passing `-b build_target`

-[build_types]
-cohort = ['define_population', 'select_cohorts']
-counts = ['count_cohorts']

-# The stages section defines how queries/builders/workflows should be grouped
+#    This behavior can't be overriden.
-# and ordered.
-A stage is a list of actions.
-Stages are run sequentially in order.

-# Actions can have the following fields:
+# A stage is a list of actions.
+Actions can have the following fields:
 #   - 'description', which will be displayed in the CLI while the action is being run
 #   - 'type', which determines what the action does, and which parts of the library CLI the
 #     action is invoked by.
 Valid types: